-NRT Fares resources are represented in the Registry as a specific type of Resource entry.
+NRT Tariffs/Fares resources are represented in the Registry as a specific type of Resource entry.

+NRT Tariffs/Fares Resource is a description on the location where that Resource can be found with its Access Method

-An NRT Fare Resource is optionally associated with a list of “Series number” and year/month/day.
+An NRT Tariffs/Fare Resource is associated with a list of “Series number” and year/month/day.

-Special Fares Resources
+Special Tariffs/Fares Resources

+Special Tariffs/Fares resources are represented in the Registry as a specific type of Resource entry.

+A Special Tariffs/Fares Resource is a description on the location where that Resource can be found with its Access Method